 Ultimately it is a decision for the head as to whether it is a reasonable management instruction for the employee to attend work, and if they refuse whether or not to with-hold pay.

-The latest advice (as at 21.5.2020) from the Local Government Association states:
+The Local Government Association states:

 “We would recommend this issue is dealt with on a case by case and sympathetic basis, with any formal process only being used as a last resort.“

 I am required to self-isolate due to having symptoms and I am too unwell to work, but I cannot get to the doctors to supply a fit note.
 What can I do?

 You can apply for a proof of absence online which you should send to your head teacher.

 Find out more about online isolation notes.

 Somebody in my household has returned from abroad and is now self-isolating because of quarantine rules.
 What should I do?

 You do not need to self-isolate unless you or the member of your household is displaying symptoms of Covid-19.